-A test case template is a document comes under one of the test artifacts, which allows testers to develop the test cases for a particular test scenario in order to verify whether the features of an application are working as intended or not.
-Test cases are the set of positive and negative executable steps of a test scenario which has a set of pre-conditions, test data, expected result, post-conditions and actual results.
+A test case template is a document that comes under one of the test artifacts, which allows testers to develop the test cases for a particular test scenario in order to verify whether the features of an application are working as intended or not.
+Test cases are the set of positive and negative executable steps of a test scenario which has a set of pre-conditions, test data, expected results, post-conditions, and actual results.

 Check the below video to watch “How To Write Test Cases Manually”

-Assume we need to write test cases for a scenario (Verify the login of Gmail account).
+Assume we need to write test cases for a scenario (Verify the login of the Gmail account).

 Here are some test cases.